o3de/o3de.org/content/docs/user-guide/networking/_index.md

 ### Multiplayer Gem

 The Multiplayer Gem supports entity-based asynchronous networking in O3DE using event-driven network properties and remote procedure calls to synchronize state.
-The Gem includes the following features that multiplayer games and other simulations commonly need:
+The Gem was designed with multiplayer games and other simulations in mind, and provides the following:

 * Server authoritative networking model
 * Player spawners